-> With three greater Delaware Valley area locations, QuietMind’s approach combines near-infrared light treatment with neurofeedback.
-Their innovative practice offers clinical treatment of ABI and other neurological conditions, as well as on-going clinical trials of their hybrid therapy for both age-related memory decline, and for Parkinson’s disease.
+With three greater Delaware Valley area locations, QuietMind’s approach combines near-infrared light treatment with neurofeedback.
+Their innovative practice offers clinical treatment of ABI and other neurological conditions, as well as ongoing clinical trials of their hybrid therapy for both age-related memory decline, and Parkinson’s disease.
 They are currently recruiting patients for clinical trials.
 There is no fee for trial participants, who may undertake the therapies at home via computer.
 They are also a distributor of Vielight Products.

-> Two highly experienced, licensed Acupuncturists who use transcranial LED therapies to help treat ABI (PTSD, stroke, dementia, etc.)
+Two highly experienced, licensed Acupuncturists who use transcranial LED therapies to help treat ABI (PTSD, stroke, dementia, etc.)

 There is an RN light researcher in Toronto, Canada, who works remotely with patients throughout North America (Via Skype, or video conferencing).
 She will sell or rent suitable equipment, teach protocols for its proper use, and further support applications.

 Two Canadian firms produce photobiomodulation devices which they claim help ABI survivors regain cognitive functions.
 These devices are approved and in use in Canada.
 Our Foundation does not endorse or recommend any particular companies or products.
 Nonetheless, thought leaders in the field have been known to use devices made by these firms in their scientific studies.

 The PoNS device is currently only available at major medical centers.